Aluminum presents some unique welding challenges you need to be aware of.

 Those hydrocarbons we mentioned earlier?
 They’re one of the usual suspects when it comes to porosity issues.

-If your weld is suffering from porosity, then you’ve either not been thorough enough in the cleaning process, or you’ve allowed the material to become damp.
-Condensation is a contributor here, so make sure the material has been allowed to sit at the temperature of the welding environment for a significant amount of time.
+If your weld is suffering from porosity, you’ve either not cleaned thoroughly or made the material damp.
+Condensation is a contributor here, so ensure the material has been allowed to sit at the temperature of the welding environment for a significant amount of time.